Asbestos Management Plans

 What is an asbestos management plan?

 An Asbestos Management Plan (AMP) is mandatory under the Health and Safety at Work (Asbestos) Regulations.
-It is a working document, created for registering identified asbestos containing products and the details of how asbestos these will be managed in a property.
-It ensures that people in control of a building or workplace take measures to minimise the potential risk of exposure to inhabitants from airborne asbestos fibres.
+It is a working document, created for registering identified asbestos containing products and the details of how these will be managed in a property.
+It ensures that people in control of a building or workplace are able to take measures to minimise the potential risk of exposure to inhabitants from airborne asbestos fibres.

 The AMP must contain clear information about all asbestos containing items identified on the property including where they are located, so that they can be managed safely.